 "Bill is possessed by a woman's spirit.
 To rescue him, Ralph crosses to another dimension and discovers that his super-suit won't function."

-On this day in 1986, The Adventures of the Galaxy Rangers aired "Gift of Life."
-This (technically) served as the program's sixty-third episode (they were aired out of sequence), and here's the plot summary from IMDB.com:
+On this day in 1986 (in the U.S.), The Adventures of the Galaxy Rangers aired "Gift of Life."
+Officially, this (technically) served as the program's sixty-third episode (they were aired out of sequence), and here's the plot summary from IMDB.com:

 "The Rangers are sent to take a scientist into custody.
 He was involved in the Supertrooper Program and had befriend Gooseman.
 They find him as he's about to die, he asks Goose to find his son."